Climate Change is Raising Saltwater Intrusion into Vietnam’s Rice Paddies

 • The government recommends that farmers use high-quality, drought and saltwater-resistant rice varieties.

-• Vietnam’s Department of Agriculture has ordered plans to develop water supply for the autumn-summer cropping period.
+• Vietnam’s Department of Agriculture has ordered plans to develop a water supply for the autumn-summer cropping period.

 • Maximizing the use of rainwater and those without irrigation should sow the autumn-summer rice crop only when there is rain.